toybreaker/jeancouteau/_articles/from-small-islands-to-nation-building.md

 From a few tens of thousand, they were soon hundreds of thousands, and then a couple of million.

-Their descendants are now 300 hundred millions, because the small island the Dutch so foolishly gave up was Manhattan --now the heart of the modern Babel.
+Their descendants are now 300 hundred millions, because the small island the Dutch so foolishly gave up was Manhattan - now the heart of the modern Babel.

 Yet, before America knew its hour of glory - now, Holland had its own.